BYUHPC/sci-comp-course-example-cxx/README.md

 ## The Problem: Orogeny

-This example code simulates a crude approximation of [mountain building](https://en.wikipedia.org/wiki/Orogeny) with a [Neumann boundary condition](https://en.wikipedia.org/wiki/Neumann_boundary_condition) in one dimension:
+This example code simulates a crude approximation of [mountain building](https://en.wikipedia.org/wiki/Orogeny) with a [Dirichlet boundary condition](https://en.wikipedia.org/wiki/Dirichlet_boundary_condition) in one dimension:

 ![Evolution of Simulated Mountain Range, with Steepness and its Derivative Shown](img/example-code-animation-1D.gif)